 - Self reliance

-And I have to credit ADHD with keeping me consistently entertained.
-All that said, it’s given me a whole new perspective on my illness and how I can use it for good.
-So once I accepted it and learned from it, it was kind of hard for me to look that gift horse in the mouth.
-Even at the times I’ve wanted nothing more than to take a sledgehammer to that gift horse’s face, I’m forced to stop and look around me, look within and recognize all that I’ve been given on my journey through mental illness.
+And I have to credit ADHD with keeping me consistently entertained 😉 All this having been said, these lessons have given me a whole new perspective on my illness and how I can use it for good.
+So once I accepted that and learned from it, it was kind of hard for me to look that gift horse in the mouth.
+Even in the times I’ve wanted nothing more than to take a sledgehammer to that gift horse’s face, I’m forced to stop and look at the beautiful world around me, look within, and recognize all that I’ve been given on my journey through mental illness.

 Peace, love, and wellness.